 As an Amazon Associate I earn from qualifying purchases.

-People’s circumstances are so different that most people were leery of giving me even general guidance.
-This is why, after purchasing and using a tumbler for a while, I’ve decided to reach out to other composters, read over a thousand reviews, and do some math (yuck), and give you the most direct answer possible as to what size of compost tumbler you’ll need:
+People’s circumstances are so different from each other that most people were leery of giving me even general guidance.
+This is why, after purchasing and using a tumbler for a while, I’ve decided to reach out to other composters, read over a thousand reviews, do some math (yuck), and give you the most direct answer possible as to what size of compost tumbler you’ll need:

 The average household needs 15 gallons of compost tumbler space for the first adult and 10 gallons per person after that.
 If you plan to compost yard waste as well, you will need to double that number.

 However, your own circumstances will dictate whether you actually need a larger composter (you probably don’t need a smaller one).
 Compost tumblers readily available for home use vary in size between 12 to nearly 200 gallons.
 Bigger, however, is not always better.
 Bigger compost tumblers are harder to turn, harder to fill, harder to empty and take up way more space.
 So we need to find your Goldilocks of compost-barrel size.

 To give you some examples as to what size works for people, we reached out to people on composting forums and read every composting blog under the sun.
 Here are the highlights of what people had to say: